-Transcribing Oral History offers a comprehensive guide to the transcription of qualitative interviews, an often richly debated practice within the oral history field.
-Beginning with an introduction to the field and an overview of the many disciplines that conduct and transcribe interviews, the book...
+Transcribing Oral History offers a comprehensive guide to the transcription of qualitative interviews, an often richly debated practice within oral history.
+Beginning with an introduction to the field and an overview of the many disciplines that conduct and transcribe interviews, the book goes on...

 Fawn-Amber Montoya, Beverly Allen

 Practicing Oral History to Connect University to Community illustrates best practices for using oral histories to foster a closer relationship between institutions of higher learning and the communities in which they are located.
 Using case studies, the book describes how to plan and execute an...

 The use of contemporary oral history to improve public policies and programs is a growing, transdisciplinary practice.
 Indispensable for students and practitioners, Practicing Oral History to Improve Public Policies and Programs is the first book to define the practice, explain how policy-makers...

 Christine K. Lemley

 Practicing Critical Oral History: Connecting School and Community provides ways and words for educators to use critical oral history in their classroom and communities in order to put their students and the voices of people from marginalized communities at the center of their curriculum to enact...

 For the past ten years, Nancy MacKay’s Curating Oral Histories (2006) has been the one-stop shop for librarians, curators, program administrators, and project managers who are involved in turning an oral history interview into a primary research document, available for use in a repository.
 In this...